coollabsio/documentation-coolify/docs/knowledge-base/cloudflare/tunnels/single-resource.md

 ---

 # Access Single Resource via Cloudflare Tunnels
-Accessing an Resource deployed on Coolify using a Cloudflare Tunnel allows you to securely reach your app without exposing your server’s IP address or without having a public ip for the server.
+Accessing an Resource deployed on Coolify using a Cloudflare Tunnel allows you to securely reach your app without exposing your server’s IP address or without having a Public IP address for the server.

 ## Who this is for?